AC/DC: Awards and achievements

-The band's first ever nomination at an award show was from the American Music Awards of 1982 for Favorite Pop/Rock Band/Duo/Group.
+AC/DC's accolades include one Grammy Award, two Guinness World Records, one iHeartRadio Music Award, three ARIA Music Awards; and eight APRA Awards.
+Their first ever nomination at an award show was from the American Music Awards of 1982 for Favorite Pop/Rock Band/Duo/Group.
 In 1988, AC/DC were inducted into the ARIA Hall of Fame.

 The municipality of Leganés, near Madrid, named a street in honour of the band "Calle de AC/DC" (English: "AC/DC Street") on 22 March 2000.
 Malcolm and Angus attended the inauguration with many fans.
 The plaque had since been stolen numerous times, forcing the municipality of Leganés to begin selling replicas of the official street plaque.
 On 1 October 2004, a central Melbourne thoroughfare, Corporation Lane, was renamed ACDC Lane in honour of the band.
 The City of Melbourne forbade the use of the slash character in street names, so the four letters were combined.
 The lane is near Swanston Street, where, on the back of a truck, the band recorded their video for "It's a Long Way to the Top (If You Wanna Rock 'n' Roll)".

 AC/DC were inducted into the Rock and Roll Hall of Fame on 10 March 2003.
 During the ceremony, the band performed "Highway to Hell" and "You Shook Me All Night Long", with guest vocals provided by host Steven Tyler of Aerosmith.
 He described the band's power chords as "the thunder from down under that gives you the second most powerful surge that can flow through your body."
 During the acceptance speech, Johnson quoted their 1977 song "Let There Be Rock".
 In May 2003, the Young brothers accepted a Ted Albert Award for Outstanding Service to Australian Music at the APRA Music Awards of 2003, during which Malcolm paid special tribute to Scott, who was also a recipient of the award.